leolca/books/pipoca-vai-a-escola/textos/traducao_en.md

 Title:
-Pipoca Goes to School
+Popcorn Goes to School

 Back Cover Text:
-“Pipoca Goes to School” follows the delicate and transformative journey of a little dinosaur on his very first day of school.
-Between the butterflies in his tummy, the wish to go back home, and a curiosity that insists on shining, Pipoca discovers that school can be much more than an unfamiliar place: it's where friendships, adventures, and learning are born... and even a few tears.
+“Popcorn Goes to School” follows the delicate and transformative journey of a little dinosaur on his very first day of school.
+Between the butterflies in his tummy, the wish to go back home, and a curiosity that insists on shining, Popcorn discovers that school can be much more than an unfamiliar place: it's where friendships, adventures, and learning are born... and even a few tears.
 In the midst of disputes and intense emotions, he realizes that the other can also be a mirror — reflecting fears, desires, comfort, and discoveries that belong to everyone.
-In this sensitive and playful story, every emotion Pipoca feels mirrors what so many children experience when taking their first steps away from the nest.
+In this sensitive and playful story, every emotion Popcorn feels mirrors what so many children experience when taking their first steps away from the nest.
 By the end of the day, school is no longer something to fear — it becomes part of his heart.

 Title Page:
-Pipoca Goes to School
+Popcorn Goes to School
 Written by Leonardo Araújo
 Illustrations created with the help of Sora and ChatGPT.